 Trade secrets or proprietary information submitted by a bidder, offeror or contractor in connection with a procurement transaction or prequalification application submitted pursuant to subsection 4-101(2) shall not be subject to public disclosure under the Virginia Freedom of Information Act; however, the bidder, offeror or contractor must invoke the protection of this section prior to or upon submission of the data or other materials, and must identify the data or other materials to be protected and state the reasons why protection is necessary.
-A bidder, offeror, or contractor shall not designate as trade secrets or proprietary information (a) an entire bid, proposal, or prequalification application; (b) any portion of a bid, proposal, or prequalification application that does not contain trade secrets or proprietary information; or (c) line item prices or total bid, proposal or prequalification application prices.
+A bidder, offeror, or contractor shall not designate as trade secrets or proprietary information (a) an entire bid, proposal, or prequalification application; (b) any portion of a bid, proposal, or prequalification application; (c) line item prices or total bid, proposal or prequalification application prices.

-4-113 Employment Discrimination by Contractor Prohibited and Requirement of Sexual Harassment Training
+4-114 Employment Discrimination by Contractor Prohibited, Requirement of Sexual Harassment Training, and Prohibition of Forced and Indentured Child Labor